nuriel77/iri-playbook/docs/getting-started-quickly.rst

    If during the installation you are requested to reboot the node, just do so and re-run the commands above once the node is back.

-* Like the project at the `IOTA Ecosystem <https://ecosystem.iota.org/projects/iri-fullnode-installer>`_

 * A successful installation will display some information when it is done, e.g. the URLs where you can access the graphs and IOTA Peer Manager.